Sucre: Departmental Autonomous Government of Chuquisaca

 One of the best buildings of republican architecture, this was completed in 1896.
 It was the first Palace of Government of Bolivia but when the government was moved to La Paz it became the Chuquisaca Governorship Palace.

 Supreme Court of Justice

 On July 16, 1827, the Supreme Court of the Nation was established.
 Its first president was Dr. Manuel Maria Urcullo.
 Others prominent in its history include Dr. Pantaleon Dalence, who was twice president of the Supreme Court and through his qualities became known as the 'Father of Bolivian Justice'.
 This institution was installed in several places before moving to its current building.
 It was designed in the neoclassical style under the canons of French academicism and was inaugurated on May 25, 1945.

 General Cemetery

 Some of the areas date from the late nineteenth century.
 Ornate mausoleums, tombs and gardens with magnificent old trees populate the space that is home to the graves of important people in the arts, sciences and the history both of Bolivia and of Latin America.
-Because of the tranquility offered by the site, many students choose to study here.